wellyshen/use-web-animations/README.md

       easing: "ease-in-out", // Use a fancy timing function },
     onReady: (animation) => {
-      // Triggered whenever the animation is ready to play },
+      // Triggered when the animation is ready to play },
+    onUpdate: (animation) => {
+      // Triggered whenever the animation is running or play state changes },
     onFinish: (animation) => {
       // Triggered whenever the animation enters the finished play state